-We are involved in several European cooperation projects on a range of topics.
+We are involved in several European projects that cover a variety of topics.
 Find out more.Learn more

 Are you a student interested in The Erasmus+ Programme?
 As a student at Bridgwater & Taunton College, you can apply for funding to do work experience with one of our partners abroad.
 Find out more.Learn more

 As a staff member at Bridgwater & Taunton College, you can apply for funding to take part in several exciting projects abroad to further your professional development.Learn more

 Thanks to the many projects Bridgwater & Taunton College is currently involved in, we are building a growing network of partner schools, colleges and businesses across Europe.Learn more

 Thanks to the many projects Bridgwater and Taunton College are currently involved in, we are building a growing network of partner schools, colleges and businesses across Europe.

 The college seeks to work collaboratively with this network of establishments to improve our students’ experience, to further our staff development, and place ourselves firmly at the forefront of innovation in vocational education.

 Click on the buttons below to learn more about our current projects:

 This project is led by Bridgwater and Taunton College.